-Withholding tax in Ghana is among the things that sparked interest in the public eye after enactment of the new Tax act.
-Raising the minimum threshold and changes made in the deductive rates were not taken lightly by the members of the public.
-As a result, curiosity for the current rates has been gradually increasing across various parts of the country as people expressed their own views.
+Withholding tax in Ghana is one of the things that sparked interest in the public eye after the enactment of the new Tax act.
+Raising the minimum threshold and the changes made in the deductive rates were not taken lightly by the members of the public.
+As a result, curiosity about the current rates has been gradually increasing across various parts of the country as people expressed their own views.

-Well, for those who are still in the dark or yet to pay direct taxes and get introduced into the system, withholding tax is basically an amount of tax that is withheld by a party making payment to another.
+For those who are still in the dark or yet to pay direct taxes and get introduced into the system, withholding tax is basically an amount of money that is withheld by a party making payment to another.

 Consequently, when it is rendered on account the income must still be included in the tax returns and the WHT tax already paid to be deducted so as to arrive at your final tax liability.
 For instance, if you owe GHC 20000 but managed to pay a withholding tax of GHC 1500 during that financial period, your tax liability is GHC 8500.